hotosm/fmtm/README.md

 - Access completed data sets of "submissions" as Comma Separated Values and/or OSM XML so that they can review it.
 - Mark areas as validated or requiring rework
-- Communicate with field mappers if rework is necessary
+- Communicate with field mappers if the rework is necessary
 - Merge good-quality data into OSM (probably from JOSM).
 - Mark areas as completed and merged.